abumotlaq/abumotlaq/README.md

 ## `whoami`

-I'm **Osama Abu Motlaq**, a Computer Science student from Gaza, Palestine, focused on modern JavaScript development.
+I'm **Osama Abu Motlaq**, a Computer Science student and **Frontend Developer** focused on building modern web applications with **React and Next.js**.

-My main focus is **React, TypeScript, and Next.js**, while expanding into backend development with **Node.js and PostgreSQL**.
+My primary focus is frontend development — from building reusable interfaces and managing application state to working with APIs, forms, responsive layouts, and modern React patterns.

-I enjoy building real projects, understanding the technologies behind them, and continuously improving how I write and structure software.
+For applications that require backend functionality, I work with **Supabase** to handle data, authentication, storage, and backend services without shifting my focus away from frontend engineering.

 ---